GloboFS/GloboFS/PLANNING.md

 hard link requirements on filesystems that don't support many hard links per directory... however the chances of having 200+ hashes 8 chars in to it is substantially low.
 It's still a race condition.

+Double referencing seems like a good option using log files to help with that and it won't increase storage size that much since lots of data will fit into a single filesystem block.